Stachacl/cocktails/README.md

 # The Cocktail Club

-Coctail search app created with React, free CocktailDB API.
+The cocktails search app created with React, free CocktailDB API.
 Designed with Bootstrap.

 ## Contents